Magdalena Rola-Janicka

 • CV

-I am an Assistant Professor in Finance at Tilburg University.
+I am an Assistant Professor in Finance at Imperial College London.
+Prior to this I was at Tilburg University.
+I received my PhD from the University of Amsterdam.

 My research interests are in financial intermediation, political economy of finance and climate finance.